Neil Haskell: Broadway

 In the summer of 2015, Haskell joined the company of Hamilton, the musical by Lin-Manuel Miranda, for its Broadway transfer to the Richard Rodgers Theatre as a swing.
 He was also a member of the cast of the new Broadway musical, Tuck Everlasting.
 Haskell rejoined Hamilton soon after, and in June 2016 he replaced Jon Rua as Charles Lee in the show's Ensemble.
+From 7 August 7–12, 2018, he was the principal King George in the Broadway cast of Hamilton.
+Since October 2024, Neil has been in the ensemble of the Broadway musical “Death Becomes Her” following an out of town tryout at Chicago’s Cadillac Palace Theater from April 30th to June 2nd of the same year.